ucosmic/UCosmicAlpha/Etc/DeveloperDocs/DailyGitProcesses.md

   Another option if you have an unclean workspace is to just revert changes, which can be done in Git GUI.
 You can only revert changes to deleted and edited files.
 To revert newly added files, manually remove them from the filesystem.

-2. `git checkout master`
+2. `git checkout team`

-   Switch to the master branch.
+   Switch to the team branch.
 This assumes you are committing to a separate work or topic branch, which you should be.
-Do not make commits on top of your master!
+Do not make commits on top of your master or team branches!

-3. `git pull mainline master`
+3. `git pull mainline team`

-   This will download the latest master code from github onto your machine and update your local master branch to match it.
+   This will download the latest team code from github onto your machine and update your local team branch to match it.

-4. `git push origin master`
+4. `git push origin team`

-   This will update your github fork with the latest master code.
-This is helpful for me because it helps me see what commit your master is pointing at.
+   This will update your github fork with the latest team code.
+This is helpful for me because it helps me see what commit your team branch is pointing at.

 5. `git checkout work`

-   Switch back to the work branch.
+   Switch back to your work / topic branch.

-6. `git rebase master`
+6. `git rebase team`

    `git mergetool` (if you run into a conflict)